-3. All lapidary specimens should be labeled with the following information:
+- 1. Lapidary will be judged on the following criteria:

 - a.
+Workmanship and Content-60 points

+- b.
+Presentation and Showmanship-30 points

+- c.
+Accuracy of Information-10 points

+- 2. All lapidary specimens should be labeled with the following information:

+- a.
 Specimen name

 - b.
 Place of origin (country, state or county; county required for Kansas specimens)

 - c.
 Purchased or self-collected

 - d.
 Date lapidary treatment began

 - e.
 Date lapidary treatment completed (treatment completed after the State Fair is considered a new year specimen)

-176. Lapidary 1.
-Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
-These do not have to be an example of 'before and after', nor do they have to be self-collected.
+176. Lapidary 1 Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
+These do not have to be an example of "before and after", nor do they have to be self-collected.
 Locales must be identified.
+Only those exhibiting lapidary for the first time may exhibit in this class.

 177. Lapidary 2.
 Display before-and-after examples of at least 3 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
 There is no requirement that the exhibitor collect any of these.
 Locales must be identified.
 Lapidary work should be done during the current 4-H year.

 178. Lapidary 3.
 Display before-and-after examples of at least 6 varieties of specimens 2 tumble-polished and 2 unpolished of each.
 At least two varieties should be collected from the native site by the exhibitor, at least one of which comes from Kansas.
 Locales must be identified.
 Lapidary work on at least three varieties should be done during the current 4-H year.

 179. Lapidary 4.
-Display before-and-after examples of at least 9 varieties of specimens, at least 2 tumble-polished and 2 unpolished of each.
-At least three varieties should be collected from the native site by the exhibitor, at least two of which come from Kansas.
+Display before-and-after examples of at least 9 varieties of specimens, at least 2 tumble- polished and 2 unpolished of each.
+At least three varieties should be collected from the native site by the 4-H'er, at least two of which comes from Kansas.
 Locales must be identified.
 Lapidary work on at least three varieties should be done during the current 4-H year.

 180. Lapidary 5.
 Exhibit at least 6 specimens that have not previously been exhibited, which have received lapidary treatment.
 Lapidary treatment may consist of polishing, and end, face, or flat lapping.
 Specimens must represent at least 3 different varieties and include at least three cabochons of any size or shape, only one of which may be free-formed.
 A cabochon is a style of cutting in which the top of the stone forms a domed or curved convex surface.
-Three of the specimens must be mounted into jewelry findings.
+Three of the specimens must be mounted into jewelry findings